Website update! Support and services for dementia can still be found on this website.

 Elder Abuse Prevention and Support Service

-Legal help
+Legal help for elder abuse

 There are free legal advice services available to you if you’re experiencing or witnessing elder abuse.